 They’ve added lower arm vents to the Traverse II which I’m not convinced are that useful when you can just open the velcro cuffs.
-The rationale is that vents enable you to keep cuffs, front zips and other adjustments closed so armour doesn’t dislodge too much when needed.
+The rationale is that all vents enable you to keep cuffs, front zips and other adjustments closed so armour doesn’t dislodge too much when needed.
 Although I rarely use it, it’s good to have inner sleeves for optional elbow, shoulder and back armour.

-Inside there’s the same lightweight mesh liner while will support the addition of some mesh drop pockets, as I did on my Overland (below).
+Inside there’s the same lightweight mesh liner while will support the addition of some mesh drop pockets, as I did on my Overland (left).
 Or, you can use the rear vents to access all the space between the mesh and the shell.

 In large it’s a snug fit on me with not much room for too many bulky layers, but that’s what a good heated vest is for.
 For that, I found the arm-cinch straps on the Overland were good at pressing the heated liner down on to the arms for added warmth.
 If it’s a long ride you can do as much with elastic or straps.

 Other than that, I much prefer the slate grey and nearly black colouring, even if reflectivity has taken a back seat on the Traverse II.
 Looking forward to Traversing some miles with testing downpours.